xixiaouab/xixiaouab.github.io/index.md

 ## News

-- **[Jan.
+- **[Feb.
 2025]** 🎉 I will be joining the Computational Sciences and Engineering Division at <strong> Oak Ridge National Laboratory(ORNL)</strong> as a research intern in the summer of 2025, looking forward to contributing great work!
 - **[Jan.
 2025]** 🎉 Our work is accepted by Nature Scientific Reports!
 - **[Dec.
 2024]** I became a reviewer for IJCNN 2025!
 - **[Dec.
 2024]** 🎉 Our work(first-authored) is accepted by ICASSP 2025!